 FAQs

-Unfortunately, no. Vital wheat gluten is essential for binding the vegan meatballs and for their firm and meaty texture.
-A gluten-free version would require more testing and completely re-working the recipe.
+Unfortunately, no. As the recipe is written, vital wheat gluten is essential for holding the vegan meatballs together and giving them a firm and meaty texture.
+A gluten-free version will require some more testing.

-Absolutely.
-If you don't think you'll finish the leftovers within 4 or 5 days, place them in an airtight freezer-safe container and freeze for up to 2 months.
-Thaw overnight in the refrigerator then reheat in a microwave, saute pan, or basket air fryer with a bit of water added to the bottom (to keep them from getting too dry).
+Yes.
+If you don't think you'll finish the meatballs within 5 days, place in an airtight freezer-safe container and freeze for up to 2 months.
+Thaw overnight in the refrigerator and reheat in a microwave, saute pan, or air fryer (with a bit of water added to the bottom to keep them from drying out).

-If you're familiar with making seitan, you know that when not cooked the dough tends to have a gummy, stretchy consistency.
+If you've ever made seitan, you know that the uncooked dough tends to have a gummy, stretchy consistency instead of being firm.

 Since these meatballs are essentially seitan (though they do include TVP and other ingredients), it's best to keep them fairly small in size.
-Otherwise, the exterior will over-cook before the center is done.
+Otherwise, the outsides may over-cook before the centers are done.

-Although, if you want to experiment with steaming the meatballs instead of baking, that would add moisture and possibly allow for larger sized vegan meatballs.
-If you experiment with steaming the meatballs let us know in the comments below!
+I haven't experimented yet with steaming the meatballs, but that would add moisture and might allow for larger sized meatballs.
+If you give that a try, let us know in the comments.

-I hope you enjoy these super easy vegan meatballs!
+I hope you enjoy these easy vegan meatballs.
 If you try the recipe I would love to hear from you.
-Comment below to let us know!
+Be sure to comment below and let us know!

 Ingredients